 User Acquisition Efficiency

-Consumer internet businesses like The RealReal grow by a combination of product virality, paid advertisement and occasional incentives, unlike enterprise products that are typically sold by sales teams.
+Unlike enterprise software that is typically sold by sales teams, consumer internet businesses like The RealReal grow by a combination of product virality, paid advertisement or incentives.

 Earnings & Free Cash Flow